datapanelcorp/patspeak/README.md

 PATSpeak 0.2.0 (a1b2c3d)
 ```

-If PATSpeak can’t determine a revision (for example: running from a source zip
+If PATSpeak can't determine a revision (for example: running from a source zip
 without a `.git/` folder, or `git` is not installed), it will fall back to:

 ```text